Wear OS 6 introduces a new API, Watch Face Push, which creates opportunities for more advanced watch face publishing use cases.

 <application>

-tag should specify the attribute android:hasCode="false"
+tag must specify the attribute android:hasCode="false"

 .